 What to see in Kuta, Bali

 Bali Bomb Memorial.
-It is constructed in memory of 202 people killed in Kuta on 12th October 2002 due to a bomb explosions done by the terrorists.
+It is constructed in memory of 202 people killed in Kuta on 12th October 2002 due to a bomb explosion done by the terrorists.
 The memorial is located on Jalan Legian.
 A ceremony is held at this memorial every year in commemoration of them.

 Sunset at the beach.
-Every evening, you’ll find hundreds of locals and tourists moving to beach to enjoy the spectacular view of the sunset.
-It is better to reach there by 5.30pm and then enjoy the whole evening.
+Every evening, you’ll find hundreds of locals and tourists moving to the beach to enjoy the spectacular sunset view.
+It is better to get there by 5.30 pm and enjoy the whole evening.

-Surfing of course.
+Surfing, of course.
 The long sandy beach at Kuta is the perfect place to enjoy surfing.
-The absence of corals and rocks makes it an ideal location for the beginners.
-If you do not know how to surf you may approach any of the many professional schools in Kuta that provide equipment as well as practical lessons on surfing.
+The absence of corals and rocks makes it an ideal location for beginners.
+If you do not know how to surf, you may approach any of the many professional schools in Kuta that provide equipment and practical surfing lessons.
 A beginner surfing lesson may cost between USD 40-60 and usually lasts for 2 to 3 hours.

 Enjoy the nightlife.
 Kuta is a great place to enjoy the nightlife in Bali.
-Most of the bars and clubs remain open till 1 am, and offer a lively atmosphere to enjoy dance or wine with your friends or even for solo visitors.
+Most bars and clubs remain open until 1 am and offer a lively atmosphere to enjoy dance or wine with your friends or even for solo visitors.

 Shopping.
-Kuta is one of the best shopping place in Bali, where you can find almost everything from traditional items to modern everyday things.
-Main shopping area in Kuta is Ngurah Rai street at Simpang Siur Kuta, Kuta Square and Kuta Art market.
+Kuta is one of the best shopping places in Bali, where you can find almost everything from traditional items to modern everyday things.
+The main shopping area in Kuta is Ngurah Rai Street at Simpang Siur Kuta, Kuta Square, and Kuta Art Market.

 Where to stay

-Kuta offers a wide range of accommodation options from budget guesthouses to mid-range and luxury hotels.
-The most inexpensive guesthouses are located along Poppies Lane 1, Poppies Lane 2, and Jalan Benesari, like H-ostel Bali *.
+Kuta offers various accommodation options, from budget guesthouses to mid-range and luxury hotels.
+The most inexpensive guesthouses are along Poppies Lane 1, Poppies Lane 2, and Jalan Benesari, like H-ostel Bali *.
 Good mid-range rooms are available in the Legian area, such as Pujihouse One *.
-For more luxury without breaking the bank check out the popular Poppies Bali and Alaya Resort Kuta *.
-You can find most of the luxurious hotels can in Tuban and northern Seminyak area.
+For more luxury without breaking the bank, check out the popular Poppies Bali and Alaya Resort Kuta *.
+You can find the most luxurious hotels in Tuban and the northern Seminyak area.